department-of-veterans-affairs/vets-website/_employment/job-seekers/one-on-one.md

 ### Who is covered
 - You
-- Your spouse (only for the Career Technical Training Track)
+- Your spouse (only for the TAP Career Technical Training Track)

 ### How it works
 Transitioning Servicemembers are required to attend the Transition Assistance Program (TAP) briefings.
 These include: